-Will the proposal result in: Poten.
+W ill the proposal result in: Poten.
 Signif.
 Less than Signif. with Mitigation Less Than Signif.
 No Impact Reviewed Under Previous Document a.
-Convert prime agricultural land to non-agricultural use, impair agricultural land productivity (whether prime or non-prime) or conflict with agricultural preserve programs?
+Convert prime agricultural land to non-agricultural use, impair agricultural land productivity (whether prime or non-prime) or conflict with agricultural preserve programs? Х b.
+An effect upon any unique or other farmland of State or Local Importance?
 X